rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 (or other emergency contact person), in case of difficulties during travel.

 ## Agreements for Campers
+Ross campers and JCs are asked to read
+[Program Rules](/materials/program-rules.pdf)
-Ross campers and junior counselors are asked to read [Program Rules](/materials/program-rules.pdf) and [Standards of Behavior](/materials/standards-of-behavior.pdf), and then to sign the [Participation Agreement](/materials/participation-agreement.pdf).
+and [Standards of Behavior](/materials/standards-of-behavior.pdf), and then to sign the [Participation Agreement](/materials/participation-agreement.pdf).